Buy a car from the

 Changes for the 2001 model year are limited to redesigned sound systems with standard CD players and larger controls, as well as a restyled front grill and standard floor mats.

 The Esteem continues in both sedan and wagon body styles.
 Prices start at just a tick over $13,000.

-Under the hood, the new-for-2000 1.8-liter twin-cam four makes 122 horsepower at 6300 rpm, a whopping 28-percent increase over last year's 1.6-liter engine.
+Under the hood, the 1.8-liter twin-cam four makes 122 horsepower at 6300 rpm.
 Maximum torque is 117 foot-pounds at 3500 rpm; the relatively low torque peak promises less downshifting and thrashing of the engine to get around town.
-The 1.8-liter engine uses a timing chain instead of the more common belt.
+This engine uses a timing chain instead of the more common belt.